fast/logforth/README.md

 ## Maturity

-This crates has been in development since 2024-08.
+This crate has been in development since 2024-08.
 It is being used in several production systems stable enough to be considered mature, but it is still evolving.

 All modular components are factored out into separate crates.
-We are undergoing to stabilize the core APIs and several core components, and then release them as `logforth-core` 1.0.
+We are working to stabilize the core APIs and several core components, and then release them as `logforth-core` 1.0.
 Other components will be released as separate crates that depend on `logforth-core`.

-### Stabilize targets

-Fundamental logging APIs are stabilized, including:

-* Traits: `Append`, `Layout`, `Filter`, `Diagnostic` and its `Visitor`
-* Facades: `DispatchBuilder`, `LoggerBuilder`, and `Logger`

-Core appenders, filters, layouts, and diagnostics are also stabilized, including:

-* Appenders: `Stdout`, `Stderr`, and `Testing`
-* Filters: `EnvFilter`
-* Layouts: `TextLayout` and `JsonLayout`
-* Diagnostics: `StaticDiagnostic` and `ThreadLocalDiagnostic`

-Other appenders, filters, layouts, and diagnostics are still evolving and may change in future versions.

-The following components yet to be unstabilized have known production usage and are considered reliable:

-* Appenders: `Fastrace`, `OpentelemetryLog`, and `RollingFile`
-* Layouts: `LogfmtLayout` and `GoogleCloudLoggingLayout`
-* Diagnostics: `FastraceDiagnostic`

 ## License and Origin

 This project is licensed under [Apache License, Version 2.0](LICENSE).

-The name `Logforth` comes from an antonym to the [`Logback`](https://logback.qos.ch/) project, and may also be read as a homophone of "log force".
+The name `Logforth` comes from an antonym of the [`Logback`](https://logback.qos.ch/) project, and may also be read as a homophone of "log force".